crimsonclyde/Project-Twilight/README.md

 ---

 ## Exordium
-An [Ouija Board](https://en.wikipedia.org/wiki/Ouija "Wikipedia Ouija") is a connection to ghosts, to lost loved and, of course to the ancient great old once.
+An [Ouija Board](https://en.wikipedia.org/wiki/Ouija "Wikipedia Ouija") is a connection to ghosts, to lost loved and of course, to the ancient great old once.
 The board has the alphabet and numbers written on it as well as yes, no and goodbye.
 Sometimes hello, too.
 With the use of a planchette you are maybe able to get in touch with those spirits.
 This event is called a sêance.
 The board acts as a medium that lets you get a glimpse behind the curtain.
 The twilight zone!
 If the ghosts are pleased, contact is established and you can ask questions.